Undergraduate Course

 • As well as being world-class academics and researchers, we are award-winning lecturers.

-• We are 26th in the UK for Mathematics in The Guardian University Guide 2023.
+• We’re ranked 7th in the UK for economics and 25th in UK for mathematics (The Guardian University Guide 2025).

 Study abroad